nih-niddk-mbs/StochasticGene.jl/docs/src/examples/rna_dwell_time.md

 # RNA Dwell Time Analysis

-This example demonstrates how to analyze RNA dwell time data to understand transcriptional dynamics.
+This example demonstrates how to analyze RNA dwell-time data together with RNA histograms.
+For new code, use the v1.10 `CombinedData` API with `datatype = (:rna, :dwelltime)`.
+The older `"rnadwelltime"` datatype remains available for legacy scripts.

 ## Setup